About

 Process

-All volumes included in both phases of Sacred Harp Minutes are being digitized by the Emory Libraries Digitization Program.
-Volumes in the collections of the University of West Georgia, the Sacred Harp Museum, and private individuals are temporarily loaned to Emory for digitization.
-The volumes are digitized on a Kirtas book scanner and cropped, de-skewed, and binarized by LIMB Software.
-The resulting page images are checked for completeness by a crowd-sourced team of forty volunteers drawn from the contemporary Sacred Harp singing community.
+The resulting page images are being checked for completeness by a crowd-sourced team of volunteers drawn from the contemporary Sacred Harp singing community.
 Page images for each volume are then uploaded to the Tranksribus platform for layout analysis and text recognition.
 Project volunteers then manually correct the optical character recognition (OCR) results seeking to achieve diplomatic transcript–quality accuracy.
 This textual data will be published as it becomes available.

 If you are interested in volunteering to help correct minutes text, please get in touch!